Getting Started

 Using the TCO Calculator

-The TCO Calculator workflow:
+The TCO Calculator supports two cloud pricing modes:

 Workload Presets